mxahan/mxahan.github.io/_posts/2022-02-22-Self_Supervised_Papers.md

 ## 2019

+1. Kang, B., Xie, S., Rohrbach, M., Yan, Z., Gordo, A., Feng, J., & Kalantidis, Y. (2019).
+Decoupling representation and classifier for long-tailed recognition. *arXiv preprint arXiv:1910.09217*.

+     - decouple the learning procedure into representation learning and classification, and systematically explore how different balancing strategies affect them for long-tailed recognition
+       - Findings (1) data imbalance might not be an issue in learning high-quality representations; (2) with representations learned with the simplest instance-balanced (natural) sampling, achieve strong long-tailed recognition ability by adjusting only the classifier.
+     - common long-tailed benchmarks like ImageNet-LT, Places-LT and iNaturalist (achieve sota with decoupling representation and classifier)
+     - Approach: first train models to learn representations with different sampling strategies (standard instance-based sampling, class-balanced sampling and their mixture).
+Next, we study three different basic approaches to obtain a classifier with balanced decision boundaries, on top of the learned representations. (re-training the parametric linear classifier in a class-balancing manner (i.e., re-sampling);  non-parametric nearest class mean classifier, normalizing the classifier weights, which adjusts the weight magnitude directly to be more balanced by adding a temperature to modulate the normalization procedure.

-1. Wu, J., Long, K., Wang, F., Qian, C., Li, C., Lin, Z., & Zha, H. (2019).
+2. Wu, J., Long, K., Wang, F., Qian, C., Li, C., Lin, Z., & Zha, H. (2019).
 Deep comprehensive correlation mining for image clustering.
 In *Proceedings of the IEEE/CVF International Conference on Computer Vision* (pp. 8150-8159).

    - TP DCCM
    - incorporate other (three??) useful correlation! (as traditional approaches only utilizes the sample correlation)